VictorGranado/2D-3D-Visualizer/README.md

   - `<vx,vy>@(tx,ty)`
   - `<vx,vy,vz>@(tx,ty,tz)`
 - Optional curve/surface plotting (used as geometric context - a little buggy still)
+- tools for viewing the plot (such as pan, zoom, save image)

 ## Notes / Limitations